Burgoyne’s progress slowed once on land, but Baron Riedesel had a plan to help the army move more quickly.

 It would be several weeks before Burgoyne would act on Riedesel’s plan.
 Perhaps Burgoyne did not agree with Riedesel’s assessment of his situation at that time, but by the end of July 1777 things would be more dire.
 In the meantime, Riedesel left Hubbardton for Fort Ann to take up the rear of the army, while General Fraser made his way to Fort Edward with the advance.

+Just before the village of Kingsbury, you’ll see a triangular green with a white parish house and Baptist church on your right.
+Pull in here, park, and listen to track 20.
 Settlers were quick to settle the fertile and abundant lands of this region after the Revolutionary War was over.
-The Kingsbury Baptist Church was constructed about 1790.
+The Kingsbury Baptist church was constructed about 1790.
 The historic burying grounds are across the street.

 “When the regiments have a sufficient number of pack horses collected, and when the transportation of the artillery is safely provided for, then your excellency can send out detachments at pleasure; keep a check upon the main body of the enemy; and thus keep the inhabitants in subjection- yea, even break up their militia, and procure the necessary support for the army.
 You can, also, extend or contract the army as you see fit, and thus freely operate independently of the bateaux and a thousand other contingencies.” —General Riedesel to General Burgoyne, Skenesborough July 22, 1777